patrikx3/redis-ui/README.md

 This solution is not using REST at all, but instead uses Socket.IO 🤣, which is weird, but I like it, it is supposed to be more responsive, as there is no big overhead in the HTTP protocol.

+For a new language:
+Add into `redis-ui-material/src/core/settings.language.translation`.
+MomentJS has to be implemented as well.

 ### Reference for Socket.IO speed
 http://blog.arungupta.me/rest-vs-websocket-comparison-benchmarks/